Have a Question? look here

 Yes, our dye is non-toxic and child safe when dry.

 The best type of filler to use is just ordinary white powder interior 'Polyfilla'.
 The stuff that you mix with a little water.
-Please avoid using any solvent based or ready mixed fillers as this will prevent the dye from penetrating the wood.
+Please avoid using any solvent based or ready mixed fillers as wood dyes will not penetrate this type of filler and the liquid from the filler will often affect the surrounding wood.

 The dye will be touch dry in 30 minutes but we recommend waiting 2-3 hours between coats.

-The wood dye will be touch dry in about 30 minutes.
-Any end grain will take a little longer.
+The wood dye should be dry in 2-3 hours, any end grain will take a little longer.

 More often than not, veneer has a lacquered or oiled finish which would need to be sanded back as our wood dye is water based and designed to penetrate bare, sanded wood.